Hideaki Wakui

-Hideaki Wakui (涌井 秀章, Wakui Hideaki) is a Japanese Professional baseball pitcher for the Chunichi Dragons of the Nippon Professional Baseball (NPB).
-He previously played for the Seibu Lions / Saitama Seibu Lions, Chiba Lotte Marines and Tohoku Rakuten Golden Eagles.
+Hideaki Wakui (涌井 秀章, Wakui Hideaki) is a Japanese professional baseball pitcher for the Chunichi Dragons of Nippon Professional Baseball (NPB).
+He has previously played in NPB for the Seibu Lions / Saitama Seibu Lions, Chiba Lotte Marines, and Tohoku Rakuten Golden Eagles.

 Wakui pitched for the Japanese national team in the 2008 Beijing Olympics and 2009 World Baseball Classic.

 His wife is a Japanese model Moe Oshikiri.

-Early life and high school career
+Early life and high school

 Early life

 Wakui was born in Matsudo, a large city in Chiba Prefecture.
 He played softball in elementary school and began playing baseball in junior high for Matsudo Senior.

 2002–2003

 Wakui went on to Yokohama Senior High School, the alma mater of former Boston Red Sox pitcher Daisuke Matsuzaka and a baseball powerhouse that had sent more players to the pros than any other high school in Japan except PL Gakuen Senior High.
 There, he played in the 75th National High School Baseball Invitational Tournament in 2003 alongside then-ace and current Chiba Lotte Marines left-hander Yoshihisa Naruse (who was a year older than Wakui) in the spring of his second year (the equivalent of eleventh grade in the United States).
 Wakui was chosen to start in the tournament finals despite having pitched only in relief up until then, but gave up six runs in just 32/3 innings to Koryo High School, who, led by current Yomiuri Giants pitcher Kentaro Nishimura, won in a 15–3 rout.